VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/git.md

     Click [TODO]

 9. You'll be prompted with the checklist that's in the [pull_request_template.md](https://github.com/VegaDeftwing/OpGuidesHugoSrc/blob/main/pull_request_template.md) file.
-Since you're just adding your name, please check the first box "Everything I'm contributining..." and the first box on the Public Domain option.
+Since you're just adding your name, please check the first box "Everything I'm contributing..." and the first box on the Public Domain option.

 10. Click [TODO].
-Now the Pull Request has been sumbmited but should be marked as "Open".
+Now the Pull Request has been summited but should be marked as "Open".
 This means that I now need to either approve it or not.
-If it get's approved you'll see "Merged" otherwise you'll see "Closed".
+If it gets approved you'll see "Merged" otherwise you'll see "Closed".
 This may take a few days.
-Once I've merged the change it may not go live right away, as I still have to push it to the live version of the website.
+Once I've merged the change, it may not go live right away, as I still have to push it to the live version of the website.

-11. Optionally, once the PR is done, you may want to delete your copy of the repo from your repositorites.
+11. Optionally, once the PR is done, you may want to delete your copy of the repo from your repositories.

 <div class="cool">